CURRICULUM – ENGLISH

 We ensure all children have a reading book to take home.
 This may be a book of free choice for those that are confident to do so and for children in Reception and Key Stage 1, following a systematic phonics programme, we ensure reading books are sent home according to each child’s phonetic understanding.

 To further encourage a love of reading, we have regular book fairs for families to purchase new books as well as author visits promoting new texts to the children.
-Staff share their love of books and reading through a daily whole class reading session.
+Staff share their love of books and reading through our whole class reading sessions and daily story times.

 In Reception and Key stage 1, pupils are taught the skills of reading through a carousel guided reading approach where teachers ensure sessions are pitched correctly for the groups of children, allowing for decoding and comprehension to be taught at a correct level.
 Children also participate in shared reading and “book talk” within their English learning.

 In Key Stage 2, reading is taught through a “Whole class Reading” approach.
 This allows all children to access and engage in exciting and quality texts in a range of genres and topics.
 Children who may require further practice in their decoding and comprehension skills are taught through small group and 1:1 interventions.

 In delivering our English lessons, we use Herts for Learning English planning as a basis for planning and delivering our sessions.
 Often, we adapt these to match texts to our topic themes for each term.
 Recently, we have been following the Herts for Learning “Back on Track” scheme of work to focus our English teaching on the essential skills needed for each year group as a great resource for any missed learning during covid lockdowns.
 We have continued to apply some of these Back on Track plans to secure sentence structure understanding in the first half of Autumn term to continue to close any gaps in children’s writing.